TAIX (TAIX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 TAIX Historical Price

-According to the latest data gathered on TAIX live price page, the current price of TAIX is 0.000155USD.
+According to the latest data gathered on TAIX live price page, the current price of TAIX is 0.000149USD.
 The circulating supply of TAIX(TAIX) is

 In the past 24 hours, TAIX has shown a price movement of